 Six key areas to cover

-- Stock a broad range of cough medicines and remedies to cater for different kinds
+Stock a broad range of cough medicines and remedies to cater for different kinds of coughs.

 “We used to keep our medicine behind the counter because we had a tobacco gantry that had a medicines unit as part of it.
 It also acted as a security measure.